-The monthly repayment of the capital borrowed is deposited into a 3rd pillar account which will be paid back to the bank (after 15 years) to repay the 2nd rank mortgage.
+The monthly repayment of the capital borrowed is deposited into a third pillar account which will be paid back to the bank (after 15 years) to repay the second rank mortgage.

 This model has two tax advantages:

-- Since the debt is not amortised for 15 years, your interest will be fixed and the tax deduction will be higher than with a direct refund.
+- First, since the debt is not amortised for 15 years, your interest will be fixed and the tax deduction will be higher than with a direct refund.

-- In addition, payments into a 3rd pillar are also tax deductible.
+- Second, payments into a third pillar are also tax deductible.